The Planning Department is currently working on the following major initiatives:

 Lund Watershed Zoning Updates

 Following a review of Lund Watershed Zoning Bylaw No. 172, 1989, it has been determined that many sections of this 25 year old bylaw are inconsistent with the recently adopted Electoral Area A Official Community Plan Bylaw No. 500, 2015.
 Under the Local Government Act there is a requirement for zoning bylaws to be consistent with official community plan bylaws.
-Proposed updates for Lund Watershed Zoning will be presented at a community meeting for residents of Electoral Area A. A meeting was held at the Northside Community Recreation Centre on Monday, October 24, 2016 from 7-9:00 pm.
+Proposed updates for Lund Watershed Zoning will be presented at Northside Community Recreation Centre on Tuesday, May 23, 2017 at 7:30 pm.
+Previous engagement included a meeting Monday, October 24, 2016.
+See below for more details on past engagement and proposed changes.

 - Link to Minutes from October 24, 2016 Community Meeting

-- Link to Proposed Lund Watershed Zoning Bylaw Updates Map
+- Link to Draft Lund Watershed Zoning Bylaw No. 513, 2017 Schedule A Map

 Green Shores for Homes